mjdanbury/billionaires/README.md

 # billionaires
- practicing pandas with billionaires data
+ practicing pandas, matplotlib, and vega-altair with billionaires data